bdorney/CMS_GEM_Analysis_Framework/README.txt

         make -f MakefilePlotter.gpp

     The repository is now compiled.
+Please note the first execution of scripts/setup_CMS_GEM.sh might make a local installation of pip and several other python packages that are required for the python analysis tools described in Section 3.c.
 Additionally the base directory of the repository has been exported to the shell variable "$GEM_BASE".

     Please check https://github.com/bdorney/CMS_GEM_Analysis_Framework for the most-up-to-date
     release.
 You migrate your master branch to the most-up-to-date branch via: